IshmaelAsab/survival_analysis/README.md

-# IBM Telecom Churn Survival Analysis
+# IBM Telecom Customer Churn using Survival Analysis

-Standard churn models treat the problem as a binary classification task, predicting whether a customer will churn.
+Standard churn models treat churn problem as a binary classification task, predicting whether a customer will churn or not.
 In contrast, survival analysis models the timing of churn, retaining information typically discarded by classification approaches, including:

 - the ordering of churn times,
 - varying exposure durations across customers, and